juraj-hrivnak/.minecraft/README.md

 ## Setup

 1. Click on the "Use this template" button.
-2. Clone the repository to the your modpack folder.
+2. Clone the repository to your modpack folder.
 3. Run the `setup-windows.ps1` (Windows) or `setup-unix.sh` (Linux/MacOS) script located in the `./pax` folder and wait until it's done.

 <!-- Links: -->